 Now, I have some curl, but I’m still not satisfied.
 I’m always looking up hair methods and routines to see if anyone has a similar hair story with hormones and hysterectomy causing curls, but I always come up short.

-I still scroll through Pinterest looking at pins about perms.
-I just don’t want to do anymore damage.
-I dyed and bleached my hair for years, and I finally got it to a point where it’s healthy again, so a perms scares me.
+I still scroll through Pinterest looking at pins about perms, but I just don’t want to do anymore damage.
+For years, I dyed and bleached my hair, and I finally got it to a point where it’s healthy again, so a perms scares me.
 Even if I don’t like my hair most days, I don’t want it to fall out.

 Today, I scrunched and even used a bit of gel- CG approved.
 I followed all of the methods I used to be strict about.
 I think I’m starting this curly girl journey over, and a fresh start is okay.